MV Nova Star

-MV Nova Star is a Ropax cruiseferry, currently operating between Poland and Scandinavia under the ownership of Polferries.
+MV Nova Star is a Ropax cruiseferry, currently operating between Poland and Scandinavia under the ownership of POLSCA Baltic Ferries.

 Construction and service history

 The vessel was built by ST Marine in Singapore for LD Lines, which signed a $179 million contract for the vessel in 2007.
 She was intended to operate in the English Channel, but her contract was canceled in 2011 before she could take her maiden voyage to France.

 Initially named Norman Leader, the vessel remained under the ownership of her builder, ST Marine, until being acquired by Nova Star Cruises in 2014 and renamed MV Nova Star for the Gulf of Maine service.
 She ran seasonal operations between Portland, Maine, and Yarmouth, Nova Scotia, under Nova Star Cruises for two seasons.
 Following the decision not to renew Nova Star Cruises' license to operate the service at the end of the 2015 season, Nova Star Cruises subsequently closed and Gulf of Maine operations were taken over by Bay Ferries, which has previously operated ferries in the region prior to Nova Star Cruises.

 Once her Gulf of Maine service ended, Nova Star was purchased by the Moroccan company Inter Shipping.
 Following her arrival in Algeciras in February 2016, it was made apparent that Nova Stars bow ramp was too short to operate the service, therefore delaying her entry into service.
 She eventually began operating between Algeciras, Spain and Tangier, Morocco under the ownership and operation of Inter Shipping.
-She ran this route until 2018, when she was then purchased by Polferries, who currently operate her on the route between Poland and Scandinavia.
+She ran this route until 2018, when she was then purchased by Polferries, who operated her on the route between Poland and Scandinavia.
+In 2026 she continued operation on the route with POLSCA.

 Vessel technical details

 Nova Star is an average-sized cruiseferry.
-Its dimensions are 161 metres length by 25 metres width.
+Her dimensions are 161 metres length by 25 metres width.
 The vessel is capable of a top speed of 21 knots, and weighs roughly 27,450 GT.

-The vessel has 163 cabins and a capacity of 827 passengers.
-She can carry 336 car-equivalents and/or 38 commercial vehicles (semi-trailer rigs or buses) and commensurately fewer cars.
+The vessel has 163 cabins and a capacity of 1215 passengers.
+The vehicle decks provide 1575 lane meters, so the vessel can carry 336 car-equivalents and/or 38 commercial vehicles (semi-trailer rigs or buses) and commensurately fewer cars.

 Recorded videos during service in Polferries

 The ferry has been featured in numerous videos showcasing the crew's work on it.
 The most popular ones include videos recorded by Robert Makłowicz and Iwona Blecharczyk.
-Apart from Polish Journalists and YouTubers, the ferry was also recorded the opening of first episode of the fifth sesaon of The Grand Tour, featuring the popular trio Jeremy Clarkson, Richard Hammond and James May.
+Apart from Polish Journalists and YouTubers, the ferry was also recorded the opening of first episode of the fifth season of The Grand Tour, featuring the popular trio Jeremy Clarkson, Richard Hammond and James May.
 A voyage on board the ferry has also been featured in a YouTube video by British travel YouTuber Steve Marsh, gaining over 400,000 views.